Dino Pit | About the Dino Pit | The Dino Pit Fossils | Visitor Information | Sponsors| Discoveries Coloring Sheets

 Alamosaurus and the other huge sauropods were herbivores.
 They had small blunt teeth, which they used for cropping and stripping vegetation.
 The discovery of polished stones inside the ribcage in several skeletons suggests that they had a large muscular gizzard containing stones to mechanically break down fibrous plants.
 The stones accomplished the grinding of food instead of the teeth!

-The two huge bones of Alamosaurus buried in the Dino Pit were cast from specimens collected from Big Bend National Park in 1971 and 1973 by Dr. Wann Langston, Jr. and a crew from the Vertebrate Paleontology Laboratory of the Texas Natural Science Center.
+The two huge bones of Alamosaurus buried in the Dino Pit were cast from specimens collected from Big Bend National Park in 1971 and 1973 by Dr. Wann Langston, Jr. and a crew from the Vertebrate Paleontology Laboratory of the Texas Memorial Museum.
 One bone is the humerus (upper arm bone), which lies between the shoulder and elbow joints.
 The other is the femur (thigh bone), which extends from the hip to the knee joint.
 These two bones came from different individuals of about the same size.